GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 ==== Multi source #acr("DoA") encoding

 The dataset contains the DOA values for each sample.
-We need to convert this list of scalar angular values to our heat map encoding format.
+We need to convert this list of scalar angular values to our spatial spectrum encoding format in order to allow its use as a regression target.
 Numerous methods could be employed to achieve this.
 A first solution to this problem could be placing a pseudo Dirac at the exact location of the source: